-This observation is for your benefit only.
+These observations are for your benefit only.
 It is a reward.
 Although you might not know it, this reward has been automatically logged into your brain.
 Studies have shown that you will likely smile sometime during your sleep.

 Gratitude, along with its hidden companion compliments, is nearly as powerful as forgiveness.
 Forgiveness is the purging of negative emotions (anger and resentment) while Gratitude is the receiving of positive joy.
-Many believe that Gratitude and Compassion ranks high on the list of the Seven Joys of Religion.
+Many believe that Gratitude and Compliments ranks high on the list of the Seven Joys of Religion.

 Compassion and Charity Comprise the Sixth Joy